 Motion is neither here nor there.
 I could never get it to the point where there wasn’t a little stutter or judder.
 If you choose the custom option, I’d suggest keeping it low; with the Lumerian Star sequence in Captain America: The Winter Soldier, higher Judder settings introduced blur with fast movement.

-Samsung QE55Q65T sound quality – Not too pretty
+Sound quality – Not so pretty

 - Dynamically reined in